-Our mission is to improve the quality of education in our community for vulnerable children who have no access to education, by building more schools and supporting them to stay in school through financial support.
+Our mission is to improve the quality of education in our community for vulnerable children and youths who have no access to education, by building more schools, providing access to life skills and supporting them to stay in school through financial support.

 The core work of Tusekwile Imiti Ikula Foundation Zambia is to see to it that vulnerable children are given the right to education which primarily covers the following areas.

-- Set up an advancement of educational collectives as well as advanced training programs for vulnerable children.
+- Set up an advancement of educational collectives as well as advanced training programs for vulnerable children and youths.

-- Provide vulnerable children with school materials and financial support in schools to get through their education at all levels.
+- Provide vulnerable children and youths with school materials and financial support in schools to get through their education at all levels.

-- Set up an integrated school and training systems that will equip vulnerable children with practical survival skills on the basis of an integrated approach in the remotest parts of the country.
+- Set up an integrated school and training systems that will equip vulnerable children and youths with vocational skills on the basis of an integrated approach in the remotest parts of the country.

-- Conduct trainings that are aimed at encouraging children to be proactive and more productive in their personal lives.
+- Conduct trainings that are aimed at encouraging children and youths to be proactive and more productive in their personal lives.

-- Ignite the entrepreneurial spirit among children by organizing motivational talks and workshops and also teach financial literacy to children in order to raise a generation that is financially fit.
+- Ignite the entrepreneurial spirit among children and youths by organizing motivational talks and workshops and also teach financial literacy to them in order to raise a generation that is financially fit.

 - Undertake research on various matters in order to contribute to the body of knowledge in the education system.

-- Contribute to the provision of health, education and other social and cultural services in rural communities.
+- Contribute to the provision of health and wellness, water and sanitation, improving livelihoods and education and other social and cultural services in rural communities.

 - Co-operate and collaborate with other organizations and government agencies involved in championing rural development.

-- Advocate against vices that do not support development in communities such as; early marriage, gender based violence e.t.c.
+- Advocate against vices that do not support development in communities such as; early marriage, substance abuse, gender based violence e.t.c.

 Tusekwile Imiti Ikula Foundation’s focus is the social-economically disadvantaged groups of children and youth.
 The focus, amongst these groups, is again the most vulnerable and the marginalized ones.
 TIIF also focuses on the inclusion of minorities and special groups such as physically impaired persons.